iSaluki/phhs6/content/sixth/Business/Units/fh/MotivationTheory.md

 	- Participants productivity increased when they felt valued and appreciated
 	- Positive relationships betwene managers and employees were found to be key

+- Hawthorne's social factors lead to the creation of Human Resources.
+- Term "Hawthorne Effect" used to describe how relations with managers increases result in productivity increases
+	- Some dispute the size of the impact

 ### 3 pros and 3 cons of the human relations theory of motivation

+- Pros
+	- Encourages positive workplace relationships
+	- Individual needs of employees are noticed
+	- Social factors help to increase the morale, retention, motivation and productivity of employees
+- Cons
+	- Unscientific approach and original findings lack sufficient supportive evidence
+	- Ignores the potential impact of conflict
+	- Oversimplifies human behaviour
+		- Assumes a satisfied worker will automatically be a productive worker

 ### Do you agree with this theory of motivation?

+Mayo's social factors are definitely an important piece in the puzzle of motivation theory.
+Alone, they would not be enough to motivate employees, but I believe that if they are combined with several other approaches such as Herzberg's hygiene and motivation factors and Taylorism.
+The combination of these different theories would enable the spread of benefits to the employees to cover a wide enough range of needs that everyone should be sufficiently motivated to work at what is *at least* an acceptable level.

 ### Personally, do you prefer Taylorism or Mayo's social factors?

+Taylorism focuses mainly on the financial side of things and ensures that employees are paid competitively.
+However, Taylorism treats employees more mechanically like a machine whereas Mayo's social factors focus more heavily on the human aspect and allow employees to establish more meaningful links between each other.
+Therefore, I would personally prefer Mayo's social factors, but I would understand why others may choose Taylorism.

 [Business](/Business)